 For the briefing and the actual test, students are required to prepare:

-- a laptop to complete the paper using Examplify and
+- a laptop or desktop computer to complete the paper using Examplify and

 - a mobile phone for remote invigilation using Zoom video conferencing tool.